List of historical acts of tax resistance: World War I in the United States, 1917–18

-In the United States, although the decision of whether or not to purchase war bonds to support World War I was ostensibly voluntary, those who chose not to buy them were subject to strong pressure including mob violence.
+In the United States, although the decision whether or not to purchase war bonds to support World War I was ostensibly voluntary, those who chose not to buy them were subject to strong pressure including mob violence.
 For example, John Schrag was beaten, arrested, and prosecuted and he and his property were smeared with yellow paint by a mob for having refused to buy war bonds.
 One witness said:

 [T]hey tried to get him to buy liberty bonds during the war, and he wouldn't buy none....
 They brought him in and he never said a word, and the questions or anything they'd ask him, he never, never complained or never put up no resistance whatsoever. ...
 I never saw so much yellin' and a cursing and slapped him.
 And buffeted him and beat him and kicked him.
 He never offered any resistance whatsoever.
 One of the fellows went and got a, a hardware store and got a gallon of yellow paint.
 And pulled the lid off and poured it over his face.
 He had a long beard, kind of a short heavyset man, had a nice beard, and that run down all over his eyes, his face, and his beard, and his clothes.
 Of course that was yellow....
 He never offered no resistance whatsoever and they, one man went to the hardware store again and he got a rope and put it around, got there, and put around his neck and marched him down to the, close to the city jail, a little calaboose there.
 Had a tree there and they was going to hang him to this tree.